Boris Dittrich: Parliamentary career

-During his career Dittrich became a national figure for his initiatives on issues like same-sex marriage, euthanasia, legalization of specific forms of sex work and decriminalizing the use of soft drugs.
-Issues that have made the Netherlands 'leading' when it comes to this kind of legislation in the world.

-Dittrich was the first openly gay member of parliament who focused on LGBT rights - Evelien Eshuis (Dutch communist part) being the first openly lesbian MP who worked for LGBT rights in the 1980s.
-In 1994 he proposed to introduce marriage equality to the dismay of the Dutch LGBT organization COC.
+During his career, Dittrich became a national figure for his initiatives on issues like same-sex marriage, euthanasia, legalisation of specific forms of sex work, and decriminalising the use of soft drugs.
+These are issues that have made the Netherlands leading when it comes to this kind of legislation in the world.
+Dittrich was the first openly gay member of Parliament who focused on LGBT rights (Evelien Eshuis from the Dutch Communist Party being the first openly lesbian member of Parliament who worked for LGBT rights in the 1980s).
+In 1994 he proposed to introduce same-sex marriage to the dismay of the Dutch LGBTQ organisation COC.
 The group later changed course.
 Dittrich and two colleagues embarked on a long campaign.
-In spite of fierce opposition from religious groups the Netherlands became the first country in the world to introduce marriage equality.
-The argument often used against Dittrich: ‘the Netherlands will become a legal island in the world’ proved to be wrong.
-Per June 2019 same sex couples can marry in 27 countries in the world: the Netherlands, Belgium, Canada, South Africa, Argentina, Spain, Portugal, Norway, Sweden, Denmark, New Zealand, Uruguay, Iceland, France, the United Kingdom (minus Northern Ireland), Ireland, the United States, Luxembourg, Brazil, Mexico, Colombia, Malta, Finland, Australia, Germany, Austria and Taiwan.
-About 1 billion people (from an estimated world population of 7 billion) live in countries with marriage equality.

-He is a strong advocate for human rights and represented the Dutch parliament on numerous occasions at meetings in the United Nations.
-Dittrich was member of the Parliamentarians for Global Action (PGA) and was also vice president of Liberal International until October 2007.
+In spite of fierce opposition from religious groups, the Netherlands became the first country in the world to introduce same-sex marriage.
+He is a strong advocate for human rights and represented the Dutch Parliament on numerous occasions at meetings in the United Nations.
+Dittrich was a member of the Parliamentarians for Global Action (PGA) and was also vice president of Liberal International until October 2007.

-After 12½ years in Parliament Dittrich decided to work outside national politics.
-He continued as a member of parliament until the elections of November 2006.
+After twelve and a half years in Parliament, Dittrich decided to work outside national politics.
+He continued in his role as a member of Parliament until the 22 November 2006 general election.